zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 - If pylibCZIrw is extended in the future to support subblock-based access (e.g. accessing acquisition tiles), this API must not be altered.
 - The core concept of pylibCZIrw is focussing on reading and writing 2D image planes by specifying the dimension indices and its location in order to only read or write **what is really needed**.

-The basic usage can be inferred from this sample notebook:
+The basic usage can be inferred from this sample notebook:&nbsp;

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zeissmicroscopy/ZEN_Python_OAD_workshop/blob/main/workshop/notebooks/using_pylibCZIrw.ipynb)

 For more detailed information refer to the pylibCZIrw-documentation.html shipped with the source distribution of this package (see the **Download files** section).